MiroslavHustak/ElmishWPFprogressBar/README.md

 TestButtonLeftEvent in LeftCalc.fs will give you no more significant information on Progress Bar Determinate than ElmishXmas, so no special need to go there.

 I am neither a GUI nor front-end expert, so if you are looking for an inspiration in Elmish.WPF related to some awesome GUI, you have to look elsewhere.

+Disclaimer:

+This F# app was sucessfully used in production.
+However, it serves as a learning app for the author of the code as well.
+Therefore, the code may contain some ostensibly "redundant" or "strange-looking" code.
+The operation of this desktop app was under my supervision, therefore exceptions and validations were coded accordingly.